mattdesl/kami/README.md

 ## kami

-Kami is a fast and lightweight WebGL sprite rendering framework for the browser that aims to support modern WebGL features like compressed textures and WebGL 2 extensions.
-Its modular backend means it can easily be integrated into other frameworks, such as Pixi or Enchant.js.
+Kami is a fast and lightweight WebGL sprite rendering framework.
+It aims to support modern WebGL features such as compressed textures and WebGL2 extensions.
+It is modular and reusable, and easy to plug into existing game engines.